fertapric/files/README.md

 **Files** can be tested executing `script/test`.

-Before running the script, be sure to provide the proper environment variables. **The test uploads several (small) files to S3, so it's recommended to use a dedicated S3 bucket for testing.
+Before running the script, be sure to launch the service and provide the proper environment variables. **The test uploads several (small) files to S3, so it's recommended to use a dedicated S3 bucket for testing.
 The S3 bucket is not emptied after running the test suite, for safety reasons.**

 `script/test` can be used also for testing staging or production environments: